bitcoin-cored/bitcoin-cored/doc/init.md

 Copy cored.init to /etc/init.d/cored.
 Test by running `service cored start`.

-Using this script, you can adjust the path and flags to the cored program by setting the CLASHICD and FLAGS environment variables in the file /etc/sysconfig/cored.
+Using this script, you can adjust the path and flags to the cored program by setting the CORED and FLAGS environment variables in the file /etc/sysconfig/cored.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X